-After these fundamental decisions, the covariates of labor and capital in the production function and the inefficiency determinants in submodel (10) had to be found.
-It is wellknown that forward and backward variable selection procedures can lead to very different results when the regressors are correlated.
-That is why a very detailed data analysis including a factor analysis to examine the correlation structure of the regressors was conducted.
-Then, in a large-scale model selection procedure combining several forward and backward runs (using both the imputed data and only the observed data), the final sets of variables for the production function and the submodel were fixed.
-Every variable had several opportunities to enter the production function and the submodel.
-A variable is included in all regressions if it was significant in at least one of the 11 regressions (5 + 5 auxiliary regressions with imputed data and one with only the observed data).
-The appendix on variable construction shows the exact definitions of all variables and the tables show the use of the variables.
+It is well known that forward and backward variable selection procedures can lead to very different results when the regressors are correlated.
+Thus, in a large-scale model selection procedure combining several forward and backward runs (using both the imputed data and only the observed data), the final sets of variables for the production function and the submodel were fixed.
+Each variable had several opportunities to enter the production function and the submodel.
+A variable is included in all regressions if it was significant in at least one of the 11 regressions (5+5) auxiliary regressions with imputed data and one with only the observed data).
+Of course this procedure did not lead to the elimination of any variable suggested by any well-known economic theory.
+The appendix on variable construction shows the exact definitions of all of the variables and the tables show the use of the variables.